-- Repeat to cut an mirror image diagonal from the opposite side point to the center point.
+- Repeat to cut a mirror image diagonal from the opposite side point to the center point.
 This creates perfectly matching points for the ends of the overlay.

 NOTE: If you don’t have a rotary cutter, you can use scissors.
 But it would be best to draw a line to follow, and you may have better/more accurate luck cutting one layer at a time.

-- Find the Clover Hot Hemmer to make a narrow ½” double-fold hem all around the overlay panel.
+- Find the Clover Hot Hemmer or similar to make a narrow ½” double-fold hem all around the overlay panel.

 - To do this, fold up the raw edge ¼” all around, pressing as you go.